Connect with others who understand.

 Written by Laurie Berger

-Here are some of the key factors that affect the risk of MS.
+Here are some of the key genetic and environmental factors that can affect a person’s risk of MS.

 1. Immediate Family History of MS